Is Google Photos safe for backup?

 Bonus tip: replace Google Photos with a better cloud backup

-Actually, if Google Photos ends the unlimited storage, it will not be the best photo cloud storage for many users.
+Actually, if Google Photos end the unlimited storage, it will not be the best photo cloud storage for many users.
 Therefore, you can turn to another cloud backup to protect your photos.
-For example, if you have an Amazon Prime account, Prime Photos may be a good choice, because like Google Photos, it offers free, unlimited storage.
+For example, if you have an Amazon Prime account, Prime Photos may be a good choice, because, like Google Photos, it offers free, unlimited storage.
 But you should pay for Amazon Prime account.

-2. Sign up for a CBackupper account and sign in.
+2. Sign up for a CBackup account and sign in.

-3. Click on the Task tab and click on the New Task button.
+3. Click on the Backup Tasks tab and click on the New Task button.